-Reality Check – who or what is a ‘worker’?
+Reality Check – who is a ‘worker’?

 A recent decision by the NSW Workers Compensation Commission (WCC) found that a Channel 7 reality TV contestant was a ‘worker’, and therefore entitled to worker’s compensation payments for a psychological injury she sustained on the show.